Everything is coming up roses for AgroPatterns with Blues

 How to Learn More

-Powered by Blues Wireless technology, the AgroPatterns product from Infopatterns helps fresh flower growers in Colombia, Ecuador, Kenya, and Israel anticipate and optimize yield, reduce waste, avoid expensive chemical treatments, and get more fresh flowers to market.
-The AgroPatterns product uses the Blues Wireless Notecard, for zero-configuration cellular connectivity, available now in over 130 countries.
+Powered by Blues, the AgroPatterns product from Infopatterns helps fresh flower growers in Colombia, Ecuador, Kenya, and Israel anticipate and optimize yield, reduce waste, avoid expensive chemical treatments, and get more fresh flowers to market.
+The AgroPatterns product uses the Blues Notecard, for zero-configuration cellular connectivity, available now in over 130 countries.
 AgroPatterns’ combination of ease of use and low cost helped Infopatterns launch new capabilities to growers without the need for infrastructure like broadband, or even electrical outlets.

 Have questions for Infopatterns?
 Get in Touch.